liammills/emmi-issue-tracker/README.md

 * Hacked together with mix of Tailwind & CSS
 * For most part, follows Emmi's style guidelines RE colours, fonts
 * Does not have backend at all i.e. updates and additions are not carried between pages / sessions
+* To add/remove/modify the issues, this will need to be done manually in public/issues.json